ItsJustMeChris/openai-cpp/README.md

 `openai-cpp` is a modern, fully native C++17 client for the OpenAI API.
 It mirrors the ergonomics of the official TypeScript SDK (`client.responses().create()`, `client.chat().completions().stream()`, etc.) while taking advantage of strong typing, RAII-friendly resource management, and portable CMake tooling.

-> ⚠️ This library is still under active development.
-API coverage is broad, but expect surface area to evolve while the upstream OpenAI platform continues to ship new capabilities.
+> ℹ️ The latest stable release is `1.0.0` (tag `1.0.0`).
+The library remains under active development, so expect surface area to evolve as the upstream OpenAI platform ships new capabilities.

 ## Highlights